-The WV WAP will give highest priority to identifying and providing weatherization assistance to high energy burden clients, high energy usage clients; then elderly persons (those 60 years of age or older), persons with disabilities, and households with children (18 years of age or younger).
+The WV WAP will prioritize clients on the weatherization waitlist by assigning points for households with high energy burden and/or high energy use; points will also be assigned for households where at least one individual with the following characteristics reside; elderly (those 60 years of age or older), disabled, and/or children (18 years of age or younger).

 Clients can be considered a high energy burden if:

-- Twenty percent (20%) or more of the household income is utilized to pay for energy usage; and/or - Clients are eligible for the Energy Crisis Intervention Program (ECIP), an emergency heat services component of the LIHEAP funding the WV WAP receives from the West Virginia Department of Health and Human Resources (DHHR).
+- a.
+Twenty percent (20%) or more of the household income is utilized to pay for energy usage; and/or - b.
+Clients are eligible for the Energy Crisis Intervention Program (ECIP), an emergency heat services component of the LIHEAP funding the WV WAP receives from the West Virginia Department of Health and Human Resources (DHHR).